 Stair Spindles

 Complete your staircase design with our collection of elegant stair spindles.
-Find the perfect design for your project amongst our collection of metal and wood spindles.
+Find the perfect design for your spindle or baluster project amongst our collection of metal and wood spindles.
 Get expert planning and stair spindle fitting advice from our team, or get in touch for help with design inspiration.

 What is a Stair Spindle?

-Stair spindles, sometimes called balusters, are the infill that line the staircase and stand between the lower baserail and the handrail.
+Stair spindles, sometimes called balusters, line the staircase and stand between the lower baserail and the handrail.
 There are lots of different stair spindle styles, ranging from classic simple designs to elaborate modern decorative styles.
 Spindles, when combined with a handrail, baserail and newel post, make up a complete stair balustrade.

 Within the twisted spindle category there are a number of different styles.
 Single twist spindles are well-suited for older houses or more classical designs, and have a simple twist to differentiate from the more plain square design.
 Double twist spindles are usually made from metal, and feature two separate twists along the length.
 More intricate still are barley twist spindles, which have a section towards the middle which resembles a barley twist - these are most often made from wood, but metal barley twist spindles are available.